kacesensitive/new-world-fisher/README.md

 # new-world-fisher
-A fishing bot built in Python
+A fishing script written in Python

 # How to use
 set your game to window mode